meesterdude/cloudspeq/README.md

  - You can use the `machines execute` and `machines root_execute` to execute commands across the machines
  - To run commands locally for prepare: `cloudspeq prepare` and for cleanup: `cloudspeq clean_up`

 Most commands have a short-hand that is a few letters long.
-See `cloudspeq -h` for more info, or `cloudspeq command -h` for command help.
+See `cloudspeq -h` for more info, or `cloudspeq command -h` for specific command related help.

 ## Optimizations

-While cloudspeq can draatically speed things up out of the box, with some tuning you can get things running even faster.
+While cloudspeq can dramtically speed things up out of the box, with some tuning you can get things running even faster.

 ### Princesses